 This section of the documentation is split into sections that cover viewing the reports and the options for saving or scheduling them.
+Start with the data explorer section.

 - Data explorer